Sxjxd/Anbutek-CRM/README.md

     npm install
     npm run dev

-You are all set up and good to go now!
+You are all set and good to go now!
 Happy coding!

-## License
-The Anbutek CRM System is open-source software, licensed under the [MIT License](insert-link-to-MIT-license).